-Students can earn an Honors Bachelor of Science Degree by completing the following requirements:
+Students can earn an Honors Bachelor of Science Degree in Applied Nutrition, Athletic Training, Dietetics, Exercise Science, Health Behavior Science, Health and Physical Education, or Nutritional Sciences by completing the following requirements:

 1. All requirements for the Bachelor of Science Degree in the respective major.